 Kids with special needs may not be able to safely use playground equipment normally found in a average playground.
-For these reasons some foundations will fund equipment for use for kids with special needs.
-Grants may also be used to make a already build playground safe.
-For instance a autistic child may need to have a fence around a current playground.
-A child with limited mobility may need a balance bar attached to a slide.
+For these reasons, some foundations will fund equipment for use for kids with special needs.
+Grants may also be used to make a already built playground safe.
+For instance, an autistic child may need to have a fence around a current playground, or a child with limited mobility may need a balance bar attached to a slide.

 Research what you need.
 Kids with special needs are not all the same.
-When working with a group of kids with a disability it is a must to work with teachers that work one on with with the students as well as venders to help get the right equipment for the group.
+When working with a group of kids with disabilities, it is a must to work with teachers that work directly with the students, as well as vendors, to help get the right equipment for the group.

-Create a wish list of playground equipment needed and next to each piece explain how that piece will be helpful in educating a child.
-Remember play is a important part of a child's education.
+Create a wish list of playground equipment needed; next to each piece, explain how that piece will be helpful in educating a child.
+Remember, play is an important part of a child's education.

-Plan out where the equipment would go.
-This is important because funders will want to know where the equipment will go and you may need extra funding to get the area ready.
-For instance you may need a security fence or a extra soft ground to play on.
+Plan where the equipment would go.
+This is important because funders will want to know where the equipment will go, and you may need extra funding to get the area ready.
+For instance, you may need a security fence or a extra-soft ground to play on.

 Do not forget to apply for grants for playground equipment for a basic school program when applicable.
-Information can be found a schoolgrants.org.
+Sites such as schoolgrants.org have information on such programs.

 Be prepared to match grant funding.
-Most grants will only pay for no more then 90% of a playground project.
+Most grants will pay for no more than 90 percent of a playground project.
 The definition of matching grants is totally dependent on the organization.
-Some allow volunteer time to install the equipment to count as part of the funds raised,others may require all match funds to be measured in a monetary manner.
+Some allow volunteer time to install the equipment to count as part of the funds raised, while others may require all matching funds to be measured in a monetary manner.

-Do not forget to work with your playground equipment vender.
-Many venders are up to date on foundations and other grant sources that fund playground equipment.
-Look below in resources for a list of major grants for playground equipment.
+Do not forget to work with your playground equipment vendor.
+Many vendors are up-to-date on foundations and other grant sources that fund playground equipment.